mostafapw4545/apkbleach/README.md

 # Bypass_AV
 This BASH script will remove the obvious fingerprints of metasploit through out a given apk file.
 It also gives the option to inject a custom app icon

-After you cd into the repo directory run the install script or manually move BypassAV to /usr/local/bin
+After you cd into the repo directory run the install script or manually move apkbleach to /usr/local/bin
    $ bash install.sh

 Usage:

-         BypassAV <path/to/file.apk>
+         apkbleach <path/to/file.apk>

 Options: